 It’s summer and every weekend someone is hosting a BBQ.
 While these are often considered ‘fun’ and ‘delicious’ gatherings, when managing IBS, they can be daunting.
-Below are a few tips on how to navigate any BBQ without worrying about bloating and discomfort!
+Below are a few tips on how to navigate any BBQ without worrying about IBS, bloating, or discomfort!

 MEATS & POULTRY

-Hamburgers & Cheeseburgers: grilled beef with salt and pepper is a simple and safe option.
+Hamburgers & Cheeseburgers: Grilled beef with salt and pepper is a simple and safe option (black pepper is low FODMAP, but if spices irritate you, use it sparingly).
 Feel free to add any of the following low FODMAP cheeses: cheddar, Swiss, Monterey Jack.
 Enjoy with lettuce, tomatoes, Maille Dijon mustard (not all mustards are low in FODMAPs), mayonnaise, pickles, and bacon!
-Avoid: hamburger buns, ketchup, onions, mushrooms, American cheese, Worcestershire sauce.
+Avoid hamburger buns that are not gluten-free, ketchup, onions, mushrooms, American cheese, and BBQ sauce or Worcestershire sauce.

-Hotdogs, Sausages & Ribs: Avoid these items because of the hidden FODMAPs in meats and marinades, such as onion powder and garlic powder.
+Hotdogs, Sausages & Ribs: Avoid these items because of the hidden FODMAPs in meats, marinades, and BBQ sauce such as onion powder and garlic powder.

-Chicken: a great option with a little olive oil, salt, pepper and herbs!
+Chicken: This is a great option for a low FODMAP diet with a little olive oil, salt, black pepper, and herbs!
 Ensure it is not marinated with store purchased sauces, nor has onion or garlic powder.

-Grilled Fish: A little olive oil, salt, pepper and lemon is all you need!
-My all-time favorite is grilling a whole branzino with olive oil, lemon, thyme, salt and pepper.
+Grilled Fish: A little olive oil, salt, pepper, and lemon is all you need!
+My all-time favorite is grilling a whole branzino with olive oil, lemon, thyme, salt, and black pepper.
 It’s super easy and fresh, and has a ton of flavor!

-Raw Bar: oysters, clams, and shrimp are perfect on a summer day; but steer clear of the cocktail sauce!
-These typically have high-fructose corn syrup, molasses, and onion powder and garlic powder.
+Raw Bar: Oysters, clams, and shrimp are perfect on a summer day -- but steer clear of the cocktail sauce!
+Sauces like these are typically FODMAP laden with ingredients like high-fructose corn syrup, molasses, onion powder, and garlic powder.

-Grilled Vegetables: summer favorites and FODMAP friendly quantities:
+Grilled Vegetables: Throw a veggie or two on the BBQ!
+A few things to know regarding summer favorites and FODMAP friendly quantities:

 - Green Bell Peppers: up to ½ cup